WillanWaish/WillanWaish/markdown-practice.md

 ## About me

-My name is Willan Mwangi, A ## programming studend.
+My name is Willan Mwangi, a **programming** studend.
 I have a passion in *software* development and web design.

 ### List of things i have laernt